Revolutionizing the Nail Salon experience.

 #4 - Don't use your nails as tools!

-I know when you have long pretty acrylic nails its so tempting to use them to do things.
+I know when you have long pretty structured nails its so tempting to use them to do things.
 Some examples are, pushing buttons, scraping up messes, etc. These activities are not recommended because they put pressure on the free edge of your nail and cause stress to be put on the natural nail.
 This can cause premature lifting and unbalancing of the enhancement.

 This one is VERY IMPORTANT!
-Please do not pick or pull at your acrylic nails.
-Please do not try to pry them off with floss, or anything else.
-The products we use are made for nails and they are made to stick.
-The prep techniques and procedures and primers we use are there on purpose to ensure that the enhancements STICK TO YOUR NAILS.
+Please do not pick or pull at your nails.
+Please do not try to pry the product off with floss, or anything else.
+The gels we use are made for nails and they are made to stick.
+The prep techniques and procedures and primers we use are there on purpose to ensure that the gel STICKS TO YOUR NAILS.
 One of the big reasons why we don't offer a basic manicure with air dry nail varnish is because we want you to get VALUE out of your appointment.
 We want you to feel good about the money you are paying for your service.
 We use the highest quality products available in the industry.
 We invest in our education so we know the exact procedures to make sure those nails stick.
-If you try hard enough youll probably be able to get them off.
+If you try hard enough you'll probably be able to get them off.
 But you wont be happy about it.
 It will be painful and it WILL damage your nails.
 If you do this please do not blame the nail tech, or the product.
 The nail tech did exactly what she was trained to do.
 The product did exactly what it was made to do.
 The problem lies in the improper removal.
 This is where the damage happens.

 What are "Hot Towel" Pedicures?